 - 15 credits in a Concentration area

 - 6 capstone credits

 Students in the Special Education and Applied Behavior Analysis MS program complete a research capstone course where they are introduced to the research process and designs utilized in ABA.
 Following completion of the research course, students will complete a capstone experience.
 Capstone projects vary and can include design and completion of an action research project.
 Course descriptions may be found in the Drexel University Course Catalog.

-How to Apply to the Special Education/Applied Behavior Analysis Dual Master’s Degree
+How to Apply to the Special Education/Applied Behavior Analysis Master’s Degree

-The Special Education/Applied Behavior Analysis Dual Degree program is offered 100% online.
+The Special Education/Applied Behavior Analysis Degree program is offered 100% online.
 You can get started by filling out the Drexel Online application.
 Questions?
 You can request more information or schedule an appointment with a program manager here.